IEEE-SaTML/2025/content/accepted-papers/content.md

 There were 40 papers accepted out of 152 submissions; resulting in an acceptance rate of 26.3%.
 For more details about the 3 types of papers that were accepted at SaTML 2023, check our [call for papers](/participate-cfp).

+Conference attendees can access the proceedings <a href="https://conferences.computer.org/satmlpub/#!/toc/0" target="_blank">here</a> (username and password communicated at the conference).

 #### Systematization of Knowledge (SoK) Papers